-The Department cannot determine the number of individuals who will be served from April 17, 2020 to July 16, 2020.
+The Department cannot determine the number of individuals who will be served from July 17, 2020, through December 31, 2020.

 The vendor will conduct an intake of each individual transported to the quarantine facility using the Homeless Management Information System (HMIS).
-The vendor will also gather additional information for each individual including the individual's name; community of origin; date of admission; date of anticipated discharge; list and dosages of medications; and the assessment form completed by the Emergency Operations Center (EOC).
+The vendor will also gather additional information for each individual including the individual's community of origin; date of admission; date of anticipated discharge; list and dosages of medications; and the assessment form completed by the Emergency Operations Center (EOC).

-The vendor will ensure social distancing and sanitation practices are based on Centers for Disease Control recommendations and are practiced by staff, as well as individuals receiving quarantine shelter services.
-The vendor will monitor activities to maintain social distancing recommendations, ensuring there is no sharing of personal items including, smoking/vaping materials, drinks, food and other items that may cause increased health and safety risks.
+The vendor will ensure social distancing and sanitation practices are based on Centers for Disease Control (CDC) recommendations and are practiced by staff, as well as individuals receiving quarantine shelter services.
+The vendor will monitor activities to maintain social distancing recommendations, ensuring there is no sharing of personal items including, smoking/vaping materials, drinks, food, and other items that may cause increased health and safety risks.

-The vendor will work with the State and Case Manager to develop a transition plan to return individuals to their home shelter or community when the quarantine period is completed for each individual.
+The vendor will work with the State and Case Managers to develop transition plans to return individuals to their home shelters or communities when their individual quarantine periods are completed.
 The Vendor will clean each vacated room in accordance with CDC guidelines prior to reusing the room for another occupant.

-As referenced in Exhibit A Revisions to Standard Contract Provisions, Section 1.
-Revisions to Form P-37, General Provisions, Sub-section 1.2, Paragraph 3.3, of the attached contract, the parties have the option to extend the agreement for up to one (1) additional year, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Executive Council approval.
+The parties have the option to extend the agreement for up to one (1) additional year, in accordance with Exhibit A Revisions to Standard Contract Provisions, Section 1, Revisions to Form P-37, General Provisions, Subsection 1.2, Paragraph 3.3, contingent upon satisfactory delivery of services, available funding, agreement of the parties, and appropriate State approval.
+The Department is exercising six (6) months of the one (1) year renewal option available.